-Our arbitral practice is mainly focused on institutional arbitration and, in particular, arbitrations conducted under the rules of the International Chamber of Commerce, the Swiss Chambers’ Arbitration Institution, the London Court of International Arbitration, the Court of Arbitration for Sport and the International Centre for the Settlement of Investment Disputes.
-The firm is also regularly involved in UNCITRAL and ad hoc arbitrations.
+Our arbitral practice is involved in institutional arbitration (in particular under the rules of the International Chamber of Commerce, the Swiss Chambers’ Arbitration Institution, the London Court of International Arbitration, the Court of Arbitration for Sport ), investment arbitration (International Centre for the Settlement of Investment Disputes), as well as UNCITRAL and ad hoc arbitrations.

 Our work includes: